 Yellow lower leaves / leaf drop

-If happening slowly this is not a sign your Dragon Tree is dying, in fact it's showing you are treating it well!
+If happening slowly this isn't a sign your Dragon Tree is dying, in fact it's showing you're treating it well!

 All Dracaenas are False Palms with a crown of leaves sitting at the top of their stems, new growth forms at the very tips of these stems, and the older leaves at the bottom of the crown will gradually yellow and fall.
 This happens quite often, but providing new leaves are forming too it's perfectly normal.